stockholmux/MooBreakpoints/README.md

 A few months ago [benbrown](https://github.com/benbrown) created [breakpoints](https://github.com/xoxco/breakpoints/) for jQuery.
 I was working on a [MooTools](http://mootools.net/) project and I needed the breakpoint functionality.
 So, I took Ben's concept and wrote a moo flavored plugin.

+##Example
+See it in action, take a look at the [demo](http://stockholmux.github.com/MooBreakpoints/MooBreakpoints-example.html).

 ##How it works
 ```javascript
 //create an instance of the plugin